Skip to content

 • active-set

-However, globalsearch-rs uses the argmin crate to solve the local optimization problems.
-We use the provided unconstained nonlinear programming solvers to solve the local optimization problems.
+However, we also provide support for the unconstrained nonlinear programming solvers from the argmin crate to solve the local optimization problems.
 We currently support the following local solvers:

-• LBFGS (default)
+• LBFGS

 • NelderMead

-• SteepstDescent
+• SteepestDescent

 • TrustRegion